 One experiment in particular went a long way toward substantiating the legitimacy of spiritual survival.
-Between 1901 and 1932, a series of communications involving multiple spirits were transmitted to multiple mediums living and operating on different continents thousands of miles apart.
+After the death of Frederick Myers, between 1901 and 1932, a series of communications involving the spirits of Myers and several of his friends were transmitted to multiple mediums living and operating on different continents thousands of miles apart.
 The mediums involved were not familiar with one another and did not communicate with one another.
 By themselves, the individual spirit communications made little sense, and had no meaning to any of the mediums who received them.
 However, when fitted together by a panel of classical scholars, these otherwise meaningless scraps created coherent and intricate messages.
 This series of communications, known as the “Cross Correspondences” appears to have been designed by the spirits themselves to prove that they survived death.

 The process of fitting the apparently random fragments together was similar to the assembly of a modern, compressed digital picture received over the internet.
 The image you see on your computer monitor is composed of millions of bits of information which are sent out in groups called “packets”.
 These packets are received by your computer in no particular order and any given packet means nothing by itself.
 It’s the computer’s job to unscramble, interpret and finally reassemble the packets in the correct order so that they can be presented on the monitor as a coherent picture.